Botox and Dysport

-- Botox is most commonly used in the upper third of the face, but it may be used sparingly around the mouth and on the neck.
+- Neurotoxins are most commonly used in the upper third of the face, but it may be used sparingly around the mouth and on the neck.

-- Botox treatments are individualized for each patient’s desired results.
+- Treatments are individualized for each patient’s desired results.

-- Botox is administered by several small injections with minimal discomfort.
+- Neurotoxins are administered by several small injections with minimal discomfort.

-- Effects may be seen within 5-7 days and full effects are seen at two weeks after injections.
-Touch ups will be performed on an as-needed basis at two weeks after your initial treatment to ensure that you are pleased with your results
+- Effects may be seen within 5-7 days for Botox and 3-4 days for Dysport.
+Full effects are seen at two weeks after injections.
+Touch ups will be performed on an as-needed basis between week 2 and 3 after your initial treatment to ensure that you are pleased with your results.

 Complications Are Manageable